Puppet-Finland/milter-xmpp/README.md

 service.
 The provided xmpp-milter.service is tested on Ubuntu 18.04 but it probably works on other platforms as well.

+# TODO

+While this program definitely works, there is probably much space for improvement:

+* Right now it is not possible to exit the program with CTRL-C. You really need to forcibly kill it with SIGKILL.
+* There is no support for (automatically) reconnecting to the XMPP server if the connection goes down for whatever reason.
+* The classes could be split into separate files to make the whole a bit easier to read.
+* There are probably corner-cases where this fails.

 # Useful resources

 The [Ansible Jabber module](https://docs.ansible.com/ansible/latest/modules/jabber_module.html)